oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/processes/index.md

 - **--directories** - specifies directories used to find configuration files (multiple values allowed);
 - **--definitions** - specifies names of the process definitions that should be loaded (multiple values allowed).

+**Note:** You should run this command if process configuration was changed for loading changes.

 #### oro:process:execute:job